English Colors: Guide to Basic Colors in English and Spelling Differences

 Beyond the basic colors, English has hundreds of words describing specific shades and hues.
 These names stay the same regardless of spelling convention, though they give you a much more precise vocabulary.

-Reds include crimson, scarlet, and magenta.
-Magenta is actually named after a battle in the Italian town of Magenta in 1859, where a newly discovered dye was used around the same time.
+Reds | crimson, scarlet, magenta (named after a battle in Magenta, Italy, 1859, where a newly discovered dye was used) |

 The word "shade" itself refers to a color mixed with black to make it darker, while "tint" means a color mixed with white to make it lighter.
 "Tone" describes a color mixed with gray.

-Common idioms and expressions with colors
+Common idioms and expressions with English color words

 Colors appear constantly in English idioms and expressions.
 The spelling of "color" or "colour" in these phrases depends on which English variant you're using, but the expressions themselves stay the same.